 San Francisco is a bustling city with a lot of interesting things to do and even though most people visit to see the legendary Golden Gate Bridge, the iconic Pier 39, and the notorious Alcatraz Island, San Francisco hides a lot of exciting gems beyond the main tourist attractions.
 Many people don’t know this but San Francisco is actually a metropolis zig-zagged by hiking trails.
 There are a lot of exciting hiking trails in San Francisco dotted with pristine natural landscapes minutes away from the city.
+Whether you are highly-experienced or a beginner backpacker, there are trails suitable for every adventure lover.
 We divided them into three categories (easy, moderate, and challenging) and decided to dedicate this article to the best San Francisco hiking trails.

 Easy Hiking Trails